Italovisc/Italovisc/README.md

 # Hi There :)

-- Currently strudying programming 🖥️
+- Currently studying programming 🖥️
 - Eager to learn and evolve 🧠